 To access your SEO title and meta description, open the drop-down and look for the Meta Information section, which should be near the top of the drop-down options.

-The original native language content for these two fields is pulled straight from Yoast SEO for this specific page.
+The original native language content for these fields is pulled straight from Yoast SEO for this specific page.